web-mancha/Flipper/badusb/dropbox-upload/README.md

 ```
  10. Copy and write down write down the "Refresh token" (`<REFRESH_TOKEN>`) from the `"refresh_token"` key of the JSON response.

+As long as your Dropbox account keeps your App in the allow list, the "Refresh token" will be valid.

 ## Prepare the PowerShell script

 The `.ps1` file is the PowerShell script that you want to run.
 It will create a local file, then upload it to Dropbox.
 To configure it do the following: